-Naturally, the cognitive source of unethicality cannot be usually observed directly.
-Yet, legal policy makers might be able to observe it indirectly using big data analysis and an experimental regulation approach.
-Under such a regulatory scheme, at the first stage different interventions will be deployed randomly, chosen from a large menu of mechanisms designed to improve deliberation.
-Naturally, different measures are designed to overcome different types of biases.
-At the later stage, big data analysis will be used for the second time, to evaluate the effectiveness of the different measures that were used and find those that proved most effective.
-This information, together with the observations of behavioral ethics, can help policy makers estimate the cognitive sources of unethicality, and improve the type of regulatory intervention going forward.
+The cognitive source of unethicality cannot be usually observed directly.
+However, legal policy makers may be able to determine indirectly which mechanism is operative by using both big data analysis and an experimental approach.
+In the first stage of this experimental approach, different interventions – designed to overcome different types of biases and chosen from a large menu of mechanisms used to improve deliberation – will be deployed randomly.
+In a later stage, big data analysis will be used, for a second time, to evaluate the effectiveness of the different measures that were used and find those that proved most effective.
+This information, together with BE research findings, can help policy makers infer the cognitive sources of unethicality and fine-tune the type of regulatory intervention going forward.

-The following sections offer a menu of such regulatory responses, or ethical nudges, designed to overcome different types of ethical biases and improve ethical deliberation is a variety of ways.
-Ethical nudges are related to, yet distinct from traditional nudges as popularized by Sunstein and Thaler.
-Traditional nudges are policy interventions designed to change behavior without creating economic incentives or limiting people's freedom of action by banning other possibilities.
-Ethical nudges aim to encourage more ethical conduct, as opposed to traditional nudges that aim to improve people's ability to make informed and rational choices to maximize their own well-being.
+The following sections offer a menu of such regulatory responses, or ethical nudges, designed to overcome different types of ethical biases and improve ethical deliberation in a variety of ways.
+Ethical nudges are related to, yet distinct, from traditional nudges as popularized by Sunstein and Thaler.
+Traditional nudges are policy interventions designed to change behavior without creating economic incentives or limiting people's freedom of action by eliminating other possibilities; they aim to improve people's ability to make informed and rational choices to maximize their own well-being.
+In contrast, ethical nudges are designed to encourage more ethical conduct.

 Triggering Deliberation

-Behavioral ethics research shows that much ordinary misconduct is the result of biased thinking, which causes perpetrators to unintentionally limit themselves to a very narrow, self-serving view of the situation.
-Due to motivated reasoning, perpetrator tend to ignore or disregard crucial fact, thereby avoiding ethical conflicts instead of facing them.
-A simple mechanism to prevent unethicality will therefore be to remind potential perpetrators of fact they might otherwise ignore, or prompt them to engage in more candid ethical deliberations.
+BE research shows that much ordinary misconduct is the result of biased thinking, which causes perpetrators to unintentionally limit themselves to a very narrow, self-serving view of the situation.
+Using motivated reasoning, perpetrator tend to ignore or disregard crucial facts, which enables them to avoid ethical conflicts instead of facing them.
+Therefore, one simple mechanism to prevent unethicality is to remind potential perpetrators of facts they might otherwise ignore or to prompt them to engage in more honest ethical deliberations.

-This can be achieved, for instance, through the use of ethical reminders, simple cues that can be used to trigger moral deliberation: planting such ethical reminders in crucial junctures of possible misconduct can significantly lower the risk of unintended wrongdoing.
-Thus, upon placing a request for office supplies on the company's computerized system, an employee may be reminded that businesses regularly go out of business due to employee theft.
+Ethical reminders are simple cues that can be used to trigger moral deliberation: planting such ethical reminders in crucial junctures of possible misconduct can significantly lower the risk of unintended wrongdoing.
+For example, on placing a request for office supplies on a company's computerized system, one of a variety of reminders of the harms of employee theft may pop up on the screen.
+Employees may be reminded that stealing is wrong, that office supplies cost money, that consumer goods cost 10 to 15 percent more due to employee theft, that employee theft is a major societal issue resulting in losses more than ten times those from house break-ins, that it is defined as a crime and is punishable by a severe fine, and that companies regularly go out of business due to employee theft.
 Alerting potential perpetrators to such facts can trigger ethical deliberation and make it more difficult for them to shrug employee theft off as ethically weightless.

-Such measures can be highly effective in varied contexts.
-For instance, in a recent meta-analysis, Kobis et al. show that intuitive dishonesty disappears if perpetrators are reminded of potential harms to victims.
-That is, when making ethical decisions, intuitive thinking leads people towards self-serving decisions, but only when no specific individual is assumed to get hurt.
-This means that prompting perpetrators to consider the case of a specific potential victims can improve conduct even if decision-making remains intuitive rather than deliberate.
-Similarly, employees may be reminded that stealing is wrong, that office supplies cost money, that consumer goods cost 10 to 15 percent more due to employee theft, that employee theft is a major societal issue, costing ten times more than house break-ins, that it is defined as a crime and punishable by a severe fine.
+Ethical reminders can be highly effective in varied contexts.
+In a recent meta-analysis, Kobis and colleagues show that intuitive dishonesty disappears if perpetrators are reminded of potential harms to victims.
+That is, when making ethical choices, intuitive thinking leads people to reach self-serving decisions, but only when no specific individual is assumed to get hurt.
+Prompting perpetrators to consider the case of a specific potential victim can improve conduct even if decision making remains intuitive rather than deliberate.